-Remuneration indicators (pay gap and total remuneration)
+DR S1-16 - Remuneration indicators (pay gap and total remuneration)

 The gender pay gap has been calculated in accordance with ESRS requirements both at the Banca Transilvania Financial Group (BTFG) level and at the Banca Transilvania level.
 The reported figures represent the unadjusted ratio, calculated based on raw data reported by the entities within the scope of analysis.
 This ratio reflects the difference between the average salary levels of female and male employees, expressed as a percentage of the average male salary.
 The calculation method does not include any adjustments for factors that could have a statistically significant impact on pay differences, such as professional experience, job position, performance, geographic location, education, and tenure.
 As a result, without these adjustments, the reported gender pay gap has very limited significance, as it does not account for key factors that may provide relevant explanations beyond gender.

-At 31.12.2024, unadjusted gender pay gap ratio at indivudual level was 25.9%, and at consolidated level was 25.4%.
+At 12.31.2024, the ratio at individual level (Banca Transilvania) of unadjusted gender pay gap is 25.9%, and at consolidated level within BTFG is 25.4%.

 To better reflect the reality and complexity of the salary structure, Banca Transilvania conducted a more detailed analysis of the gender pay gap, both individually and at a consolidated level.
 This analysis considered all relevant factors included in the regression model, evaluating their impact through the regression coefficient associated with the gender variable.
-The goal was to obtain an adjusted result that provides a statistically relevant perspective on genderrelated pay differences.
+The goal was to obtain an adjusted result that provides a statistically relevant perspective on gender-related pay differences.